 Gaustabanen is a funicular railway, inside Gaustatoppen.
 This is a very unique touristattraction.
 No similiar railway is to be found in North-Europe!

-The Gausta Line consists of a battery-powered carriage on rails which transports passengers approx. 860 metres horizontally into the mountain.
+Gaustabanen is a battery-powered carriage on rails which transports passengers approx. 850 meters horizontally into the mountain.

-At this point there is an intermediate transfer station from which a shuttle line runs upwards at an angle for 1040 metres to a height of 1800 metres above sea level.
+At this point there is an intermediate transfer station from which a shuttle line runs upwards at an angle of 39 degrees for 1045 meters to a height of 1800 meters above sea level.

 On a clear and sunny day, just 15 minutes after entering the mountain you can enjoy the view of 1/6 of mainland Norway - 1800 meters above sea level.
 Then continue by foot a few hundred meters up to the Mount Gausta Tourist Cabin to enjoy a delicious waffle.
 The toughest then hike all the way to the edge of Mount Gausta´s highest point - 1883 meters above seal level - 20 minutes hike from the tourist cabin.

 The tourist project which became a secret facility

 The idea was first launched in 1953.
 The dream was to build a unique tourist facility so that most people would get to experience Mount Gausta.
 In order to finance the project, a collaboration was set up with the Norwegian Armed Forces.